What is a troubleshooting? Among the definitions we managed to find: a troubleshooter is “a person who locates and repairs problems”.

 Without going into too much detail regarding specific troubleshooting approaches, an overriding attitude should be to ask as many questions as possible pertaining to the problem.
 Without this, one runs the risk of ending up with incomplete or irrelevant information, thereby significantly decreasing the chances of troubleshooting successfully.

 Further to this, troubleshooters also need to develop the skills towards asking the right questions.
 Experience and training aside, the best way to accomplish this is to have sufficient working knowledge of the systems and their associated technologies.

 Another key element in promoting the troubleshooting mindset is the fostering of out-of-the-box thinking.
 When a proposed solution fails to resolve the issue, individuals should consider whether there are other ways to critically examine the problem, using different analysis principles.
-Additionally, different perspectives can be used, such as analysing part of the system that is still working, or using a third party to interpret the available data.
+Additionally, use different perspectives: analyse part of the system that is still working, or use a third party to interpret the available data.

 Lastly, but certainly not least, troubleshooters should realise that common problems are common for a good reason – they’re the ones most likely and most often encountered, and thus they should be familiar to problem-solving personnel so they can be identified and dealt with speedily and with minimum effort.